prp aftercare

 What’s Normal During This Week

-- Small scabs at injection sites (don’t pick them)
+• Small scabs at injection sites (avoid picking)

 When to Check With Your Practitioner

-- Unusual swelling that spreads beyond treated areas
+• Swelling that extends beyond the treated areas

 Weeks 2-4: Your Skin Starts to Transform